 Possibly have severe osteoporosis (eg, T-score < -3.5) or multiple vertebral fragility fractures

-Many elderly patients are at risk of falls because of poor coordination, poor vision, muscle weakness, confusion, and use of drugs that cause postural hypotension or alter the sensorium.
-Strengthening exercises may increase stability.
+Many older patients are at risk of falls because of poor coordination and balance, poor vision, muscle weakness, confusion, and use of drugs that cause postural hypotension Causes of Orthostatic Hypotension or alter the sensorium.
+Core-strengthening exercises may increase stability.
 Educating patients about the risks of falls and fractures, modifying the home environment for safety, and developing individualized programs to increase physical stability and attenuate risk are important for preventing fractures.

-Acute back pain resulting from a vertebral compression fracture should be treated with orthopedic support, analgesics, and (when muscle spasm is prominent) heat and massage.
-Chronic backache may be relieved by an orthopedic garment and exercises to strengthen paravertebral muscles.
+Acute back pain resulting from a vertebral compression fracture should be treated with orthopedic support, analgesics, and, when muscle spasm is prominent, moist heat Heat Treatment of pain and inflammation aims to facilitate movement and improve coordination of muscles and joints.
+Nondrug treatments include therapeutic exercise, heat, cold, electrical stimulation... read more and massage Massage Treatment of pain and inflammation aims to facilitate movement and improve coordination of muscles and joints.
+Nondrug treatments include therapeutic exercise, heat, cold, electrical stimulation... read more .
+Core-strengthening exercises are helpful for patients who have back pain and a prior healed vertebral fracture.
+Chronic backache may be relieved by exercises to strengthen paravertebral muscles.
 Avoiding heavy lifting can help.
 Bed rest should be minimized, and consistent, carefully designed weight-bearing exercise should be encouraged.

-In some cases, vertebroplasty or kyphoplasty can relieve severe pain due to a new vertebral fragility fracture.
+In some patients, vertebroplasty or kyphoplasty can be used to relieve severe pain due to a new vertebral fragility fracture; however, the evidence for efficacy is inconclusive.
 In vertebroplasty, methyl methacrylate is injected into the vertebral body.
 In kyphoplasty, the vertebral body is first expanded with a balloon then injected with methyl methacrylate.
 These procedures may reduce deformity in the injected vertebrae but do not reduce and may even increase the risk of fractures in adjacent vertebrae.
-Other risks may include rib fractures, cement leakage, and pulmonary edema or MI.
+Other risks may include rib fractures, cement leakage, pulmonary embolism, or myocardial infarction.
 Further study to determine indications for these procedures is warranted.

 The goals of prevention are 2-fold: preserve bone mass and prevent fractures.
 Preventive measures are indicated for the following: